 Was it the flu?
 No. A fever?
 Nope.

 It was anxiety, panic.
 Along with the physical symptoms I described, there was a swirling spiral of negative thoughts: “Something is deeply wrong with me.
 Am I about to have a heart attack?
 Is this it?
 Am I going to die?”

 If you’re thinking, “What in the world is he talking about?,” let me explain.
 I am telling you that I struggle with anxiety and stress, and sometimes it results in panic attacks.
 I have mentioned it only the slightest bit over the last few years.
 Just a hint in a sermon or two.
 Now I am telling the whole story.
 Anxiety has been a very real part of my life since the summer of 2015.
 I’m telling you about it because anxiety was the defining feature of my first month of sabbatical.

-It is one of those parts of life that I am never quite sure if and when and how to talk about it.
-It’s deeply personal, and Michelle and I have had to give a lot of thought and prayer into when would be the right time.
-From the beginning of my struggle in 2015 I made our church leaders aware, as well as some close friends and long-term confidantes.
+It is one of those parts of life that I am never quite sure if or when or how to talk about it.
+It’s deeply personal, and Michelle and I have given a lot of thought and prayer as to when would be the right time.
+From the beginning of my struggle in 2015, I made our church leaders aware, as well as some close friends and long-term confidantes.
 But quite frankly we weren’t sure how to talk about it in a public way because my anxiety stems from my role as pastor.
 I don’t want to come across as accusatory to the church.
 I also don’t want to come across as trying to start a pity party or writing a “poor me” article.
 Michelle and I knew what we signed up for when we entered the pastorate.
 Pastoral ministry is fraught with intense situations, and often ones in which the pastor and his family are in the cross-hairs.
 Consider the following stats: